A Caribbean Mystery: Literary significance and reception

+Dedication

 The novel is dedicated to John Cruikshank Rose, "with happy memories of my visit to the West Indies".
 Christie and her husband Max Mallowan became friends with John Rose in 1928 at the archaeological site at Ur.
 He was the architectural draftsman and when Max was in charge of the dig in Greater Syria at Tell Arpachiyah, Iraq in 1932, he hired Rose to be his draftsman.
 Rose was Scottish, and as Christie described him, "a beautiful draughtsman, with a quiet way of talking, and a gentle humour that I found irresistible."